JoseBSL/FunctionalMotifs/README.md

 Authors: Jose B. Lanuza  | Alfonso Allen-Perkins | Ignasi Bartomeus

-This repo contains all data and scripts to analyse and write the manuscript from this work
+This repo contains all data and scripts used to analyse and write the manuscript from this work

 Folders: